 When Patreon still makes sense

-Patreon gets a lot of criticism from the fee angle, but there good reasons for it to remain popular.
+Patreon gets plenty of criticism for its fees, but there are good reasons it remains popular.

 The biggest one is familiarity.
-You’d be exposed to millions of supporters already have Patreon accounts with saved payment methods.
-For creators who want to test whether their audience will pay at all before investing in a full website, there’s an upside.
+Many supporters already have Patreon accounts and saved payment methods.
+For creators who want to test whether their audience will pay before investing in a broader website and membership setup, that lowers the barrier.

 Best Patreon alternatives by business model